isomerpages/nrf-psta/index.md

       subtitle: "Celebrate "
       description: " in research and development"
   - infopic:
-      title: Bats led to more robust Vaccines for COVID-19
+      title: ...bats led to more robust Vaccines for COVID-19
-      subtitle: His expertise in
+      subtitle: His expertise in...
       description: President’s Science Award 2021 Winner
       image: /images/infopic-guide-1a.png
   - infopic: